wix-incubator/react-native-controllers/README.md

 </TabBarControllerIOS>
 ```

-Attribue | Description
+Attribute | Description
 -------- | -----------
 id | Unique ID used to reference this view controller in future API calls

-Item Attribue | Description
+Item Attribute | Description
 -------- | -----------
 title | Title displayed on the tab label
-icon | Name of the XCode image asset with the icon for this tab <br> `_selected` suffix is added for the selected version of the icon
+icon | Name of the Xcode image asset with the icon for this tab <br> `_selected` suffix is added for the selected version of the icon

 ##### JS API